 - 1 cup white chocolate chips

-In a stand mixer, combine sugar, eggs, and salt and beat on medium speed until the mixture is thick and a pale color (about 4-5 minutes).
+- In a stand mixer, combine sugar, eggs, and salt.
+Beat on medium speed until the mixture is thick and a pale color (about 4-5 minutes).
 Add in the vanilla and almond extracts, and reduce to low speed.
 Slowly add the flour and beat until all of the flour is just incorporated.

 More Blissful Recipes